 I made a terrible mistake.
 After 4 years in those shoes, during which I received a really undue amount of admiration for a beginner dancer, I bought proper tango shoes for my first trip to Buenos Aires.
 I didn’t wear them all the time when there, because I was still more comfortable in my platforms, but this began the slide to conformity.

 Some Porteño, in a rare fit of engagement with reality and honesty with foreigners, took me aside.
-I remember his digging grip on my arm, and told me “Don’t conform.
+I remember his digging grip on my arm as he told me urgently “Don’t conform.
 You’ll lose everything.”

 “It takes 3 weeks”, he went on, “until the girls change how they dress”.
-At the time this meant slinky loose poly-stretch yoga clothes and hippy earrings.
-They put the elegant, glamours clothes back in the suitcase.
+(At the time this meant slinky loose poly-stretch yoga clothes and hippy earrings.)
+They put the elegant, glamorous clothes back in the suitcase.
 And then they all looked alike.